teruis/AirBnB_clone/README.md

 * **<class_name>.destroy(<_id>):** Destroys an existing object of the given class
 * **<class_name>.update(<_id>, <attribute_name>, <attribute_value>):** Updates an existing object of the given class
 * **<class_name>.update(<_id>, <dictionary>):** Updates an existing object of the given class using a dictionary of attribute-value pairs

-I hope this summary is helpful.
-Please let me know if you have any other questions.